cadence-day/docs/docs/features/reflections.md

 - **People**: Who supported or inspired you?
 - **Learnings**: What did you discover?

-## Using Sage for Reflections

-### Prompts for Sage

-**Weekly reflections:**
-- "Help me reflect on this week"
-- "What patterns do you notice in my week?"
-- "Generate a weekly reflection"
-- "Highlight the good and challenging parts of my week"

-**Specific focus:**
-- "Reflect on my work-life balance this week"
-- "How was my health routine?"
-- "Did I spend enough time on creative activities?"
-- "What do my notes reveal about my week?"

-**Comparative:**
-- "How does this week compare to last week?"
-- "Am I making progress on my exercise goals?"
-- "Is my balance improving over time?"

-### Editing AI Reflections

-Sage provides a great starting point, but personalize:

-- **Add feelings**: How did you feel about the patterns?
-- **Add context**: What was happening in your life?
-- **Add intentions**: What do you want to change or continue?
-- **Make it yours**: Use your voice and perspective

 ## Building a Reflection Habit

 ### Start Small